The Rise of Language Models in Mining Software Repositories: A Survey: Corpus Overview

-We associated each primary study with the affiliation of its first author.
-Overall, the studies span more than 50 institutions, most of which contributed only one or two papers.
-Out of the 85 primary studies, 81 were led by authors affiliated with academic institutions, while only three were led by companies (i.e., Google, Microsoft, and JetBrains), with one additional study authored by an independent researcher.
-Although this suggests that published research on the use of LMs within the MSR domain is largely driven by academia, this distribution may underrepresent industrial activity, as companies may investigate this topic internally without publishing their findings.
-Singapore Management University is the most frequent first-author affiliation (six papers), followed by the University of Bari and the University of Melbourne (four papers each).
+We associated each primary study with the institutional affiliation(s) of its first author.
+Overall, the studies span more than 110 institutions, most of which contributed only one or two papers.
+Out of the 177 primary studies, 166 were led by authors affiliated exclusively with academic institutions, four were led exclusively by companies (i.e., Huawei, Google, Microsoft, and JetBrains), six involved authors with joint academia-industry affiliations, and one additional study was authored by an independent researcher.
+Although this suggests that published research on the use of LMs within the MSR domain is largely driven by academia, this distribution may underrepresent industrial activity, as companies may investigate this topic internally without publishing their findings in research venues.
+The University of Melbourne is the most frequent first-author affiliation (nine papers), followed by Singapore Management University (seven papers), Queen's University and the University of Bari (six papers each).

-\subsubsection{Geographical Distribution of Publications}
+\subsection{Geographical Distribution of Publications}

 We determined the geographical origin of each study using the affiliation country of its first author.
-The 85 primary studies span 17 different countries.
-The United States led with 19 papers, followed by China (14) and Canada (13).
-At the continental level, 39\% of the studies originated from America, 31\% from Asia, 21\% from Europe, and 9\% from Oceania.
+The 177 primary studies span 27 different countries.
+China led with 32 papers, followed by the United States (29) and Canada (28).
+At the continental level, 35\% of the studies originated from Asia, 33.4\% from America, 22.2\% from Europe, 8.9\% from Oceania, and 0.5\% from Africa.

-\subsubsection{Publication Venues}
+\subsection{Publication Venues}